Markcmd/cse15l-labreport-5/lab5.md

 + A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)

+  For first problem you can try to copy the lib directory to the grading-area and find the bash.
+It might happen when the java can not find class in the current working directory.
+  And for the second problem, everytime the code is running the counter value refreshed.
+You might forget that we need to use for in the one run time.
+We can not set variable for every time we run the file.
+But you can write a for loop for searching the student1 , student2 , if there is no student# for some certain number then you can write the number for this time .

 + Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
 + At the end, all the information needed about the setup including: